 Welcome to the second in a series of posts on A Course in Miracles!
 If you missed last week's entry, ACIM is a self-study program that teaches your mind to view the world in a more forgiving and peaceful light.
 It consists of 365 lessons that we meditate on every day for a year.
 Two years ago I tried going through it on my own but I got lost.

-Now I've joined a study group with a great teacher, so fingers crossed I'll be able to see it through to the end - all 365 days of ACIM!
+Now I've joined a study group with a great teacher, so fingers crossed I'll be able to see it through - all 365 days of ACIM!

 With that note behind me, I should confess that I didn't follow any of the lectures during the week and instead of studying them one day at a time, I am going through them now.
 I know, it's awful, ACIM works best in bite sized chunks.
 But anyhow, let's get started with Week 2.

-I have taken the headings below from the A Course in Miracles website but the interpretations are my own.
-If you missed my first post READ IT HERE
+The quotes are on the A Course in Miracles website but the interpretations are my own.
+If you missed my first post READ IT HERE.
+Here are highlights from the week.

 Day 8: My mind is preoccupied with past thoughts.